Viody75/siimp-java-spring/readme.md

 cd notes-api-springboot
 ```
 ### 2. Create a .env File
-Just set it up like the .env.example!
+Just set it up like the .env.example !?

 ### 3. Run the App
 ```bash